hazelduan/webapp/README.md

     ```console
     DB_HOST=localhost:hostnumber flask --debug run --port <portnumber>
     ```
     Frontend port number is 5000, backend is 5001.
+DB by default is 3306.